-Historically, claims submitted to us on policies we rescinded were not a material portion of our claims resolved during a year.
+Historically, rescissions of policies for which claims have been submitted to us were not a material portion of our claims resolved during a year.
 However, beginning in 2008, our rescissions of policies have materially mitigated our paid losses.
 In 2009, rescissions mitigated our paid losses by \$1.2 billion and in the first half of 2010, rescissions mitigated our paid losses by \$640 million (both of these figures include amounts that would have either resulted in a claim payment or been charged to a deductible under a bulk or pool policy, and may have been charged to a captive reinsurer).
 While we have a substantial pipeline of claims investigations that we expect will eventually result in future rescissions, we expect that rescissions will not continue to mitigate paid losses at the same level we have recently experienced.

 In addition, our loss reserving methodology incorporates the effects we expect rescission activity to have on the losses we will pay on our delinquent inventory.
-A variance between ultimate actual rescission rates and these estimates, as result of litigation, settlements or other factors, could materially affect our losses.
+A variance between ultimate actual rescission rates and these estimates, as a result of the outcome of claims investigations, litigation, settlements or other factors, could materially affect our losses.
 See "-Because loss reserve estimates are subject to uncertainties and are based on assumptions that are currently very volatile, paid claims may be substantially different than our loss reserves."
-We estimate rescissions mitigated our incurred losses by approximately \$2.5 billion in 2009, compared to \$0.6 billion in the first half of 2010; both of these figures include the benefit of claims not paid as well as the impact on our loss reserves.
+We estimate rescissions mitigated our incurred losses by approximately \$2.5 billion in 2009, compared to \$0.6 billion in the first half of 2010, substantially all of which was experienced in the first quarter of 2010.
+Both of these figures include the benefit of claims not paid in the period as well as the impact of changes in our estimated expected rescission activity on our loss reserves in the period.
 In recent quarters, between 25% and 30% of claims received in a quarter have been resolved by rescissions.
-At June 30, 2010, we had 228,455 loans in our primary delinquency inventory; the resolution of a material portion of these loans will not involve claims.
+At June 30, 2010, we had 228,455 loans in our primary delinquency inventory; the resolution of a significant portion of these loans will not involve paid claims.

-If the insured disputes our right to rescind coverage, whether the requirements to rescind are met ultimately would be determined by legal proceedings.
+If MGIC's right to rescind coverage is disputed, the outcome of the dispute ultimately would be determined by legal proceedings.
 Objections to rescission may be made several years after we have rescinded an insurance policy.
 Countrywide Home Loans, Inc. and an affiliate ("Countrywide") filed a lawsuit against MGIC alleging that MGIC denied, and continues to deny, valid mortgage insurance claims.
-We filed an arbitration case against Countrywide regarding rescissions and Countrywide has responded seeking material damages.
+MGIC has filed an arbitration case against Countrywide regarding rescissions and Countrywide has responded seeking damages of at least \$150 million, exclusive of interest and costs.
 For more information about this lawsuit and arbitration case, see "-We are subject to the risk of private litigation and regulatory proceedings."